coderefinery/sphinx-lesson/content/intersphinx.rst

 sites, for example the documentation of ``list.sort``.
 Isn't it nice to have a structured way to do this so you don't have to a) look up a URL yourself b) risk having links break?
-Well, what do you know, Sphinx has a native solution for this: :std:doc:`Intersphinx
+Well, what do you know, Sphinx has a native solution for this: :py:mod:`Intersphinx
-<usage/extensions/intersphinx>`.
+<sphinx.ext.intersphinx>`.